Bill-Gray/PDCursesMod/docs/USERS.md

     WA_REVERSE    same as A_REVERSE
     WA_RIGHT      same as A_RIGHT
     WA_STANDOUT   same as A_STANDOUT
+    WA_TOP        same as A_TOP
     WA_UNDERLINE  same as A_UNDERLINE

+Note that on PDCurses*,  ncurses,  and most other implementations,  the WA_* macros are identical to the A_* macros.
+This is not guaranteed,  and some implementations (Solaris xpg4 curses,  for example) do use different values for WA_* and A_*.
+So care is advised.

-The following are also defined, for compatibility, but currently have no effect in PDCurses: A_HORIZONTAL, A_LOW, A_TOP, A_VERTICAL and their WA_* equivalents.
+The following are also defined, for compatibility, but currently have no effect in PDCursesMod (or any known implementation of Curses):
+A_HORIZONTAL, A_VERTICAL, A_LOW and their WA_* equivalents.
+Their intended
+meaning is unclear.

 ### The Alternate Character Set